MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Use/mya-focus-plan.md

 ### Focus time booked

 For the current week and the following week, this area shows how many days and which days have had focus time booked.
-In the preceding example screenshot, the four days with focus time booked are shown in green.
+In the preceding example screenshot, the three days with focus time booked are shown in green.

 <!-- The shapes in this area are color coded: